Ipstenu/ban-hammer/readme.txt

 Many thanks are due to WP-Deadbolt, for making me think about SQL and TTC for StopForumSpam integration.
 MASSIVE credit to Travis Hamera for the StopForumSpam/cURL fix!
 And then props to Helen Hou-Sandi for not using curl at all.
 Protip?
 Use <a href="http://planetozh.com/blog/2009/08/how-to-make-http-requests-with-wordpress/">WP_http</a> instead!

 ==Changelog==

+= 2.5.2 =
+* 17 November 2015 by Ipstenu
+* Rolling back BuddyPress changes to correct

 = 2.5.1 =
 * 15 November 2015 by Ipstenu